prancer-io/cloud-validation-framework/docs/docs/configuration/logging.md

 # Configuration

-To configure the loggin behavior, consult the [Configuration](basics.md) section and read on for detailed information.
+To configure the logging behavior, consult the [Configuration](config.md) section and read on for detailed information.

 # Logging level